martyna-haliniak/data_concepts/data_concepts.md

 - A high standard deviation mean that values are generally far from the mean.
 - A low standard deviation indicated that values are clustered close to the mean.

+## Distributions

+A **distribution** refers to how the data is spread out or clustered around certain values or ranges.

+- **Normal Distribution**
+  A **normal distribution**, also known as a _Gaussian distribution_ or _probability bell curve_, is a type of continuous probability distribution in which most data points cluster toward the middle of the range, while the rest taper off symetrically toward either extreme.
+It is symmetric about the mean.

+- **Positive Skew**
+   A distribution is **positively skewed** when most data values are low, but a few very high values stretch the graph to the right.

+   In this case:
+   - The _mean_ is higher than the _median_.
+   - The long tail is on the right side.

+- **Negative Skew**
+   A distribution is **negatively skew** when most data values are high, but a few very low values stretch the graph to the left.

+   In this case:
+   - The mean is lower than the median.
+   - The long tail is on the left side.